Khallata Naga

 Khallata Naga, also known as Kalunna, was an early monarch of Sri Lanka of the Anuradhapura Kingdom from 109 BC to 103 BC.
+The king had built 32 pasadas around the brazen palace.

 Reign

 Khallata Naga was the third son of Saddha Tissa, and younger brother of Thulatthana and Lanja Tissa.
-In the period of his reign, three rebel Princesses, Tissa, Abha and Uttara tried to seize his throne.
+In the period of his reign, three rebel princes, Tissa, Abha and Uttara tried to seize his throne.

+Works by the king

+The king is credited with the construction of Kurundi Viharaya.